Advertiser Disclosure

 Air travel, while crucial for many, can be stressful due to delays, cancellations, and complex refund processes.
 The new DOT rule aims to simplify refunds for passengers by requiring airlines to automatically issue them for significantly delayed or canceled flights, baggage issues, and undelivered services.
 This may empower travelers but could also have a significant financial impact on airlines.

-Airlines may need to adjust operations and raise ticket prices to manage the increased cost of automatic refunds.
-However, these changes come at a time when significantly changed or canceled flights have declined below pre-pandemic levels, which may help airlines adapt to the new DOT rules with less economic disruption.
-Even so, data suggests major carriers could face billions in refunds, with even budget airlines feeling the burden.
+With the new rule now in effect, airlines may need to adjust operations and raise ticket prices to manage the increased cost of automatic refunds.
+These changes come at a time when significantly changed or canceled flights are on the rise again after declining in 2023.
+Data suggests major carriers could face billions in refunds, with even budget airlines feeling the burden.

 References